Yet another great gluten pastry recipe to share with you. And this time it’s a real corker! Gluten free steak and kidney pie.

-Lightly grease an ovenproof pie plate (love these enamel ones).
+Lightly grease an 8inch (20cm) ovenproof pie plate.

-Now we are on to the gluten free pastry.
-Weigh out your gluten free flour or mix into a large mixing bowl.
-Add the cubed butter and rub it in until it resembles coarse breadcrumbs.
+For the gluten free pastry: Weigh out your gluten free flour or mix into a large mixing bowl.
+Add the chilled cubed butter and rub it in until it resembles coarse breadcrumbs.
 Don’t worry if you are left with a few chunky bits of butter, these will blend in perfectly when you knead the pastry.

-Stir in the beaten egg and then add enough water (you should need at least 5-6 dessertspoons of water) to bring the pastry together to form a soft but not too sticky dough.
+Stir in the beaten egg and then add enough water (the amount you need each time may differ dependant on room temp) to bring the pastry together, to form a soft but not too sticky dough.
 If you don’t get enough water in at this stage, you will find the pastry difficult to handle and it will break up.

 Cut the pastry in half and roll out one of the halves.
-Line the pie plate with the pastry and then fill it with the cooked steak and kidney.
+Line the pie plate/dish with the pastry and then fill it with the cooked steak and kidney.

 Brush around the edges of the pastry with a little water.
 Roll out the other half of pastry and gently lay over the filling.
 Press the pastry together around the edges and trim off the excess with a knife.
 Crimp the edges of the pastry with your fingers or a fork.

-With a sharp knife cut 2 slits in the middle of the pie to let the steam escape as it cooks.
+With a sharp knife cut two slits in the middle of the pie to let the steam escape as it cooks.

-Brush the pastry with a little beaten egg and pop the pie into a preheated oven and bake for approximately 25 minutes.
+Brush the pastry with a little beaten egg and pop the pie into a preheated oven set at 190C/ 375F/Gas 5/170C Fan and bake for approximately 25-30 minutes.
 Just keep your eyes on it.
 As if you have an oven like ours, you will need to turn the pie a couple of times to ensure it cooks evenly.

 Once the pie is golden brown and you can see the gravy bubbling through the pastry, take it out of the oven.

-Thinking of things to serve with this pie – I like the idea of buttered new potatoes, steamed carrots (so much more vibrant in colour when you steam them!) and petit pois.
-I’m also quite partial to a few fresh chips and a nice helping of mushy peas with a tasty pie.
+Thinking of things to serve with this delicious pie?
+I like the idea of buttered new potatoes, steamed carrots (much more vibrant in colour when you steam them) and petit pois.
+I’m also quite partial to a few chips and a good helping of mushy peas with a tasty pie too.

 If your struggling making gluten free pastry, you may find this video that I popped together helpful.